DevOpsJeremy/DevOpsJeremy.github.io/docs/blog/posts/Running an LLM in a CI pipeline.md

       name: ci
     ```

 This creates a basic structure for a pipeline that runs on all commits.
-To limit the pipeline to only run on a certain branch, modify GitHub's [`on.push`](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#onpushbranchestagsbranches-ignoretags-ignore) option, or Gitlab's [workflow `rules`](https://docs.gitlab.com/ee/ci/yaml/#workflowrules).
+To limit the pipeline to only run on a certain branch, modify GitHub's [`on.push`](https://docs.github.com/en/actions/writing-workflows/workflow-syntax-for-github-actions#onpushbranchestagsbranches-ignoretags-ignore) option, or Gitlab's [`workflow:rules`](https://docs.gitlab.com/ee/ci/yaml/#workflowrules).
 For example:

 === "GitHub Actions"